MichaelCurrin/jekyll-theme-quickstart/README.md

 Optionally set a version at the `remote_theme` value e.g. `@v1.0.0` or `@develop`.

-### 2. Add to Gemfile
+#### 2. Add to Gemfile

 Update your project's `Gemfile`.

-### Remote theme plugin on GH Pages

-If you want to run this custom theme on GH Pages, you need to use the Remote Theme plugin as below.
-This will download the theme for you both locally and on GH Pages, so you do not have to add your custom theme to the Gemfile..
+When doing a build, this gem will download the theme for you both locally and on GH Pages, so you do **not** have to add your custom theme to the Gemfile.

 ```ruby
 source 'https://rubygems.org'